ohhsodead/arisen-gsc-injector/README.md

 ## Features
 * Fast, lightweight and simple to use
-* Connect using CCAPI, TMAPI, PS3MAPI orXDRPC
+* Connect using CCAPI, TMAPI, PS3MAPI or XDRPC
 * Browse a large database of GSC mods
 * Complete with info, creator, version, etc.
 * Filter by name, mp/zm and mod type